Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/CatelEnvironment.md

 ### BypassDevEnvCheck

 Gets or sets a value indicating whether the "devenv.exe" check should be bypassed.
-By default, the IsInDesignMode also checks whether the current process is "devenv.exe".This behavior is not very useful when using Catel in Visual Studio extensions, so it is possible to bypass that specific check.
+By default, the IsInDesignMode also checks whether the current process is "devenv.exe".
+This behavior is not very useful when using Catel in Visual Studio extensions, so it is possible to bypass that specific check.